-In Maine, there has been an 84% increase in Veteran homelessness alone since the pandemic began.
-The pandemic and affordable housing crisis have extended the amount of time it takes to connect people experiencing homelessness to housing from an average of 86 to 232 days.
+Homelessness in Maine continues to increase due in part to the economic fallout from the COVID-19 pandemic and the affordable housing crisis.
+In the first year of the pandemic, the amount of time it took to connect people experiencing homelessness to housing extended from an average of 86 to 232 days.

 We will not refer a client unless we believe it will work financially.
 If we are referring a client to you, we have a plan.

 We build genuine, trusting relationships with the people we serve, and with client consent we’re able to share information to help you with admission decisions.

 Our programs — which include Veterans Housing Services, Teen Housing Services, Health Services, and Rapid Re-Housing provide professional support for you and your tenants.
 If you work with us, and a tenant issue arises, we can help mediate and resolve tenant issues through the professional support we provide.